 App install process is automated and does not require your manual review.

 If your app requires manual editing of a merchant's theme files, then you must include uninstallation instructions.
-Functionality

 The app must use Shopify-specific merchant workflows.
 This means having onboarding and instructions specific to Shopify rather than generalized workflows used for multiple platforms.
 For example, the app must not mention other platforms or connected service guides when setting up the app.